azavea/raster-vision/docs/framework/pipelines.rst

 .. currentmodule:: rastervision.core.evaluation

-For each computer vision task, there is an :class:`~evaluator.Evaluator` (configured via the corresponding :class:`~evaluator_config.EvaluatorConfig`) that computes metrics for a trained model.
+For each computer vision task, there is an :class:`.Evaluator` (configured via the corresponding :class:`.EvaluatorConfig`) that computes metrics for a trained model.
 It does this by measuring the discrepancy between ground truth and predicted labels for a set of validation scenes.
 Typically, you won't need to explicitly configure any.